-- Building the Press List - Develop a rapport with your local media by sending a "letter of Introduction" - Create and distribute press releases, media advisories and editorial options. - Approach targeted media outlets to offer an article or column on the subject under your byline. - Create and find Social Media Strategies and Opportunities and utilizing opportunities for continued contact.
+- Building the Press List - Develop a rapport with your local media by sending a "letter of Introduction" - Create and distribute press releases, media advisories and editorial options. - Approach targeted media outlets to offer an article or column on the subject under your byline. - Create and find Social Media Strategies and Opportunities

+The person for this job should be outgoing and after introducing him/herself to the key reporters by means of a letter and follow-up phone call, they will need to cultivate the relationship by identifying and utilizing opportunities for continued contact.
 Some of these opportunities will evolve naturally; others will require a bit of "manufacturing."
 The objective is for your media chair to keep his/her name and the chapter's messages in the forefront of the public eye through the media, both for the marketing potential as well as for support on issues that are critical to the well-being of the health insurance industry.